BMS3015 : Health and Illness: Professional and Societal Perspectives

 1. To provide an introduction to health care organisation and practice

-2. To demonstrate the ways in which health care practice and organisation is shaped by science, society and individuals.
+2. To demonstrate the ways in which health and illness is managed and shaped by society institutions and individuals.

-3. To develop understanding of how health care organisations shape the practices of professionals working within them
+3. To develop understanding of how health and social care organisations shape the practices of professionals working within them

 Outline Of Syllabus

-This undergraduate module, based on multi-disciplinary research expertise and teaching strengths in relation to Health Service Research and Public Health within the University, provides an introduction to health care organisation, practice and policy in the National Health Service.
+This undergraduate module, based on multi-disciplinary research expertise and teaching strengths in relation to Health Service Research and Public Health within the University, provides an introduction to health and social care organisation, practice and policy.

-The NHS and international health care systems are introduced along with the roles of health care workers and multi-agency working.
-Health care policy and its importance is also introduced.
-Key features of current and future trends in health care practice and delivery are identified, including impact of ageing, improving the quality and safety in health care, the health of the population and public health.
+Social understandings of health and illness are identified.
+The National Health Service (NHS) and international health care systems are introduced along with the roles of health and social care workers, health care practice and delivery and multi-agency working.
+Health care policy and health interventions are also introduced.
+Public health and Key features of current and future trends in the health of the population are identified, including the impact of ageing.
 The key challenges to maintaining the health of society, particularly in relation to health inequalities, are also discussed.

 Teaching Methods